-- I’m a composer and want to learn more about how to write a song.
+- Be a composer and want to learn more about how to write a song.

-- I’m a performer and want to learn more about how to sound good in my recordings and live.
+- Be a performer and want to learn more about how to sound good in recordings and live.

-- I want to learn what a recording engineer and a producer do.
+- Wanting to learn what a recording engineer and a producer do.

 Classes are taught using teacher led activities and practical tasks.
 Recording tasks will typically require group work and an ability to communicate effectively with others.
 Generally tasks will involve individual work at a computer, occasionally sharing progress with other students.
 It is expected that students will book extra time in the studio to practice their skills, initially during their study periods and later, nearing coursework deadlines out of school hours.